Upright vs Chest Freezer – Our Top 5 Deep Freezer Options Will Last a Lifetime

 • The door doesn’t stay as cold as the rest of the freezer

-• Noisier than chest freezers
+• Typically noisier than chest freezers

 • Allow more air to circulate around food (i.e. higher odds of freezer burn)